 School Bus Safety Week

-Every October, the GTSC, along with state and local safety partners, participate in National School Bus Safety Week.
+Every October, the GTSC and state and local safety partners participate in National School Bus Safety Week.
 The goal is to engage parents, students, teachers, motorists, school bus operators, school administrators, and other interested parties to join forces and address the importance of school bus safety.

 Operation Safe Stop

 Operation Safe Stop is program that seeks to promote school bus safety through a combination of education and enforcement efforts.
 The goal is to proactively educate motorists about the dangers of passing stopped school buses.
-It is a cooperative project supported by GTSC, NYAPT, the New York State Education Department (NYSED), the New York State School Bus Contractors Association, the student transportation industry, and state, county, city and local law enforcement agencies.
+It is a cooperative project supported by GTSC, New York Association for Pupil Transportation (NYAPT), the New York State Education Department (NYSED), the New York State School Bus Contractors Association, the student transportation industry, and state, county, city and local law enforcement agencies.

 During the 2019 Operation Safe Stop Education and Enforcement Day, 702 police officers from 75 law enforcement agencies participated in the enforcement campaign.
 Their combined efforts produced 646 tickets for passing stopped school buses and 1,991 tickets for other moving violations.
 Police also made 36 arrests for penal law violations, 33 arrests for aggravated unlicensed operation of a motor vehicle and 5 arrests for driving while intoxicated or impaired by alcohol.

 NYS Laws Supporting School Bus Safety

 In New York State, it is illegal to pass a stopped school bus when the large red visual sign is in operation.
 Flashing lights mean the bus is picking up or discharging students.

 All motorists are required to stop whether approaching a stopped school bus from the front or overtaking it from the rear.
 This applies whenever their visual signal is in operation on any public highway, street, or private road.